miayam/miayam.github.io/_posts/2017-09-28-day30-javascript-challenge.md

 I want to know how it works, not just how to use it smartly like those smart people out there.

 Why I choose React?
-Because Reddit use it in production and I am a big fun of Reddit.
+Because Reddit use it in production and I am a big fan of Reddit.
 If Reddit, Craigslist, Mozilla, or Wikipedia happened to use Angular in production, I will learn and use Angular instead.
 Just as simple as that.
 I don't care about the benchmark, comparison, speed, and whatnot.
 I am not Software Engineer and I don't